Saturday, May 6, 2023

 (UPDATE: Morgan died on June 1, 2023, Craig 3 days later, and Erskine on April 16, 2024.
 That leaves 5 surviving Dodgers, and 3 who played with Robinson: Brown, Aspromonte and Koufax, who played with him; and Gentile and Kipp, who played for the Dodgers in 1957, after Robinson retired.)

 * There are 10 surviving players from the New York Giants, who played their last game on September 29, 1957, 66 years, and were then moved to San Francisco: Billy Gardner, Joey Amalfitano, Ozzie Virgil Sr., Ray Crone, Jackie Brandt, Al Worthington, Eddie Bressoud, Joe Margoneri, Bill White and Willie Mays.
 (UPDATE: Bressoud died on July 13, 2023.
-And Gardner died on January 3, 2024, leaving 8.)
+Gardner died on January 3, 2024.
+And Mays died on June 18, 2024, leaving 7.)

 * There are 6 surviving players from the American League Pennant-winning Chicago "Go-Go" White Sox of 1959: Luis Aparicio, Lou Skizas, Joe Hicks, Ken McBride, J.C.
 Martin and Claude Raymond.